david-osas/Screentime/README.md

 ![home](images/news.png?raw=true)

-Click on any movie to see more details about the movie, such as genres, overview and trailer
+Click on any movie to see more details about the movie, such as genres, overview, and trailer

 ![home](images/item.png?raw=true)